 The intensity of poison symptoms depends on the size and kind of your cat.

-Your cat starts experiencing a feeling to vomit after it consumes a part of a plant.
-If it has already long time since eating, a cat may have stomach reactions.
+Your cat starts experiencing a feeling of vomiting after it consumes a part of a plant.
+If it has already been a long time since eating, a cat may have stomach reactions.

 Similarly, hives, commonly known as urticaria, can appear on your cats.
 It can cause pink, red, or flesh-colored itchy welts on the skin.

 Besides, gastrointestinal discomfort is a common effect of Gardenia poisoning in cats.